 Members of the community who are not enrolled as students in any college are invited to register as visitors in most lecture classes.
 Admission to the college is not required, but each visitor must register with the Registrar's Office before attending class.
 The fee for each course visited is \$15, which includes campus parking privileges.
-Courses in accounting, applied art, computer science, English composition and creative writing, foreign language, applied music, speech, and courses in which a laboratory experience is an integral part of the classroom activity are not open to visitors but only to creditseeking students and auditors.
+Courses in accounting, applied art, computer science, English composition and creative writing, foreign language, applied music, speech, and courses in which a laboratory experience is an integral part of the classroom activity are not open to visitors but only to credit-seeking students and auditors.

 Most courses other than graduate workshops are open to auditors, who must be formally admitted to the college and must pay the tuition for auditing, which is half the regular per-hour rate.
+For financial purposes, currently enrolled students who audit a course will have half the semester hours of the audited course added to the total of registered hours (i.e. 12 total hours + 4 audit hours = 14 hours).
 Auditors are expected to attend all classes and participate in the assigned activities of the class.
 They may take all tests and submit assigned papers for evaluation, but they are not required to do so.
 Auditors may change their registration from audit to credit only during the first four weeks of the semester; students enrolled in a course for credit may change to audit only during the first four weeks.